p4rkerw/SALSA/Tutorial/README.md

 # chr22,17086917,C,T,1|0

 ```
 **(Optional) Step 4: Annotate vcf with GATK Funcotator** If you want to annotate your vcf with Gencode and gnomAD you will need to download the [GATK Funcotator resource](https://gatk.broadinstitute.org/hc/en-us/articles/360035889931-Funcotator-Information-and-Tutorial).
 GATK routinely updates its resources so you may need to change the name of the folder in the tutorial to match the one you downloaded. gnomAD resources need to be enabled after download (see GATK instructions on their website).
 When the resources have been downloaded move the dataSources folder into to the reference directory (eg. [reference/funcotator_dataSources.v1.6.20190124]).
-If you want to skip ahead move the [funcotated vcf](https://github.com/p4rkerw/SALSA/blob/main/Tutorial/pbmc.pass.joint.chr22hcphase.funco.vcf.gz) and its index to the volume mounted to vcfdir/funcotation and proceed to the next step.
+If you want to skip ahead while these files are downloading move the [funcotated vcf](https://github.com/p4rkerw/SALSA/blob/main/Tutorial/pbmc.pass.joint.chr22hcphase.funco.vcf.gz) and its index to the volume mounted to vcfdir/funcotation and proceed to the next step.
 ```
 Usage: step4_gatk_anno_vcf.sh [-nvdoamfth]
    -n  | --library_id         STR   library_id: eg. [sample_1]